JHVeps/Helsinki-City-Bike-App/README.md

 2. `client:` Frontend

 3. `importer:` App to import CSV data to MongoDB

+> importer is needed when testing/reviewing this App

 To install, you need to go to correct directories and install their packages: